nalsai/nalsai.de/content/en/blog/seki-juku.md

 It includes *okowa* -- steamed sticky rice with chicken and vegetables, soba noodle soup, sweet white beans and a variety of vegetables and fruits that are currently in season.
 The taste of both the rice and the soba noodle soup was amazing, and the combination of the different ingredients was just right.
-I wish I could eat this more often.
+I wish I could eat it more often.

 ---